smith11235/rails-aws/README.md

 ```
   bundle exec rails g rails_a_w_s:setup
-	-> will as for repo_url
+	-> will ask for repo_url
 	  - example: git@github.com:smith11235/rails-aws.git
 		- clone url for ssh access
 ```

-Default settings can be modified in **config/rails-aws.yml** but is not advised.
+Default settings can be modified later in **config/rails-aws.yml** but is not advised.

 ### Protected Keys